 Rough Point was designed by architectural firm Peabody & Stearns for Frederick William Vanderbilt and construction finished in 1892.
 Its original gardens were designed by the firm of Frederick Law Olmsted.
 In 1922, the property was bought by James Buchanan Duke, but when he died 3 years later, his homes and fortune were inherited by his daughter Doris Duke.
 She was only 12 years old.

 Doris Duke loved Rough Point and visited frequently throughout her life, staying there often as it was one of her favorite of her homes.
 She spent time filling the home with collections of fine art and other items.
 She passed away in 1993, and Rough Point, open to the public, remains largely as it was when Doris lived there.
-That gives the mansion a unique “homey” feel, which sets it apart from others in Newport.
+That gives the mansion a unique “homey” feel, which sets it apart from the other Newport Rhode Island mansions.

-With a Gothic, almost churchy vibe, Belcourt is definitely different from the other mansions.
+With a Gothic, almost churchy vibe, Belcourt is definitely different from the other Gilded Age mansions of Newport.
 Completed in 1894, Belcourt was designed for Oliver Belmont, a wealthy bachelor, and his many horses.
 In fact, the entire first floor was comprised of stables for Belmont’s equine friends.